FlyingDomotic/Railway-turntable/README.md

 Then, duplicate image and name it "plaque.png".
 Select the center part (the rotating one), and remove external part.
 A good idea is to use GIMP, and make a rounded rectangle with 100% radius, then inverting selection, and cutting selection.

 Copy both files in data folder, then download data folder into ESP.
+Take care of image size.
+Too large, you won't be able to load them into flash (limited around 1 MB).

 When used, first image will be displayed as is, and second one will be overwritten in center, rotated the same angle as turntable.